sumaris-net/sumaris-doc/user-manual/extraction/extraction.md

 ![](./aggregation13.png)

-## Maps extraction module
+## Maps

-The extraction module is limited to the "supervisor" profiles.
+The maps feature is limited to the "supervisor" profiles or program managers.

 To use the mapping tool, it is necessary to choice a map in the list.